gr101944/cdk-demo/README.md

 ## What does it do?

-This project creates a CDK pipeline to deploy an API Gateway and Lambda function to a particular account, region and stage
+This project creates a CDK pipeline to deploy an API Gateway and Lambda function to a particular account, region and stage of your choice (dev, preprod, prod, etc)

 ### Initialize repository